Getting started with Chez Scheme and Emacs on macOS and Windows

 On macOS, I installed Emacs with Homebrew.

-$ brew cask install emacs
+$ brew install --cask emacs

 On Windows, I installed MSYS2 and then ran the following command from within MSYS2 to install Emacs.